atesgoral/ates.dev/src/posts/2024-12-01-responsive-canvas/index.md

 Also, how to compose a scene (i.e. define the dimensions of elements) while taking 1-3 into consideration, without getting into an unmaintainable mess.

-This is not a comprehensive tutorial that aims to teach canvas rendering from scratch.
+This is not a comprehensive tutorial that aims to teach on canvas rendering from scratch.
 Code excerpts are partial, only highlighting key changes from the previous example.
-Knowledge of JavaScript, and some algebra is assummed.
+Knowledge of JavaScript and some algebra is assumed.
 This will progressively get more complicated, fast.

 [1]: https://en.wikipedia.org/wiki/Responsive_web_design